-|President||Neil Robertson - Phone 03 318 6546|
+|President||Neil Robertson - Phone 03 317 9594|

 |Club Captain||Ron Kennedy - Phone 03 337 0254|

-Good Character – Reliability – Organisational skills and highly regarded by their fellow member golfers, they also must have the desire to belong to a Fellowship of Golfers who have the objectives of giving back to golf.
-There is no minimum age limit or handicap restriction to joining the Eagles Society and the Membership of the Eagles Society is not confined to Men, indeed Women are also actively sought as prospective members.
-The Society meets on a Monthly basis at different golf clubs within Canterbury, to play with the available club membership, it uses the occasion to promote itself to golf clubs and prospective members.
-Partners of Eagles Members who play golf are actively encouraged to attend the Match Days and play alongside their partners and the membership.
-Prospective members must meet the criteria of attending at least 2/3rds of the Monthly Match days, and positively contribute in helping the Society achieve its objectives.
+Good Character – Reliability – Organisational skills and highly regarded by their fellow member golfers.
+They also must have the desire to belong to a Fellowship of Golfers who have the objectives of giving back to golf.
+There is no minimum age limit or handicap restriction to joining the Eagles Society and the Membership of the Eagles Society is not confined to Men.
+Indeed Women are also actively sought as prospective members.
+The Society meets on a monthly basis at different golf clubs within Canterbury, to play with the available club members.
+It uses the occasion to promote itself to golf clubs and prospective members.
+Partners of Eagles who play golf are actively encouraged to attend the Match Days and play alongside their partners.
+Members must attend as many of the Monthly Match Days as possible, and positively contribute in helping the Society achieve its objectives.
 There are approximately 1400 members within 15 Provincial Societies.
-Canterbury has an active membership of around eighty, representing the majority of the areas Golf Clubs.
+Canterbury has an active membership of around sixty, representing the majority of the areas Golf Clubs.